killthekitten/kirshatrov-com/_posts/2020-09-08-ruby-ractor-web-server.md

 `WEBrick::Config::HTTP` turned to be a mutable hash with some configuration objects.
 Since that constant and a hash were initialized in the main thread, it wasn't allowed to be safely used from ractors.
 I worked around by inlining the hash definition but then I hit another non-shareable constant referenced from the WEBrick code that wasn't too easy to inline.

-This is probably the part that will improve on the upstream very soon, after all, this is the earliest Ractor implementation.
+This is probably the part that will improve on the upstream very soon.
+After all, this is the earliest Ractor implementation.

 ## The end